Roméo et Juliette (Berlioz): Music

 Structurally and musically, Roméo et Juliette is most indebted to Beethoven's 9th symphony – not just due to the use of soloists and choir, but in factors such as the weight of the vocal contribution being in the finale, and also in aspects of the orchestration such as the theme of the trombone recitative at the Introduction.
 The roles of Roméo and Juliette are represented by the orchestra, and the narrative aspects by the voices.
 Berlioz's reasoning follows:

 If, in the famous garden and cemetery scenes, the dialogue of the two lovers, Juliet's asides, and Romeo's passionate outbursts are not sung, if the duets of love and despair are given to the orchestra, the reasons for this are numerous and easy to understand.
 First, and this reason alone would be sufficient, it is a symphony and not an opera.
 Second, since duets of this nature have been treated vocally a thousand times by the greatest masters, it was wise as well as unusual to attempt another means of expression.

 The vocal forces are used sparingly throughout, until they are fully deployed in the finale.
 The exceptional virtuosity deployed in the orchestral writing seems particularly appropriate for the dedicatee of the work, Paganini himself, who was never able to hear it, much to Berlioz's regret.
-Further examples of Berlioz's inventiveness are shown in the use of thematic links throughout the piece, somewhat laying the ground for the Wagnerian leitmotif, for example the last solo notes of the oboe which follow Juliet's suicide echo a phrase from the earlier funeral procession when she was thought to be dead.
+Further examples of Berlioz's inventiveness are shown in the use of thematic links throughout the piece, somewhat laying the ground for the Wagnerian leitmotif, for example, the last solo notes of the oboe that follow Juliet's suicide echo a phrase from the earlier funeral procession, when she was thought to be dead.
 Berlioz signed and dated his autograph on 8 September 1839.
 The final score was dedicated to Paganini.

 The stylistic links of the work with Beethoven before (and Wagner after) could not be stronger.
 From Beethoven, Berlioz learned the very notion of programmatic music.
 He saw in the Pastoral symphony how music might be depictive without being naïve, in the symphonic scherzi how the delicate Queen Mab might best be evoked, and in the 9th symphony how effective a choral finale could be.
 He sensed Beethoven's flexibility with regard to number of movements and the performing force.